thomaslian/ResturantSystem/README.md

 # ResturantSystem
-A easy to use resturant system.
-For Android.
+A easy to use resturant system for Android.

 Copyright (c) 2017-2018 Thomas Lian Ødegaard